 The Reference State includes the plant communities best adapted to the unique combinations and factors associated with this ecological site prior to Euro-American settlement.
 Thus, the plant communities of the Reference State are believed to be non-existent or rare.
-The Desert Flat ecological site is driven primarily by climatic changes ranging from multi-year drought to years when precipitation levels are high.
-In response, the vegetation vacillates between a community dominated by shadscale saltbush (Atriplex confertifolia) to one dominated by mixed herbs.
+The Desert Loam ecological site is driven primarily by climatic changes ranging from multi-year drought to years when precipitation levels are high.
+In response, the vegetation vacillates between a community co-dominated by shadscale saltbush (Atriplex confertifolia) and Indian ricegrass (Achnatherum hymenoides) to one dominated by a mix of perennial grasses and forbs.
 Historically, fire was not part of this system (West 1983, Brooks and Chambers 2011).
-The primary limiting factors of this site are the limited water availability (8-10" precipitation zone) and presence of a natric horizon.
-The natric horizon contributes to increased clay content, higher sodium and/or magnesium levels, alkalinity, and pH (USDA-NRCS 2010).
+The environmental conditions are hot and dry (i.e. 8-10" precipitation zone).
 Infiltration rates can be slow and potential water loss through evaporation relatively high compared to other coarser-textured soils (i.e. "inverse texture principle," Noy-Meir 1973).
-Furthermore, as the soil dries and temperatures increase, the natric horizon can become very hard, further limiting the availability of soil water to plants, ultimately making this ecological site more vulnerable and less resilient to disturbance than other non-restrictive shadscale-dominated sites.
+However, due to a small representation of fine rock fragments (0-15%) contained within and on the soil surface, and higher production of perennial grasses, the Desert Loam (Shadscale) site is less susceptible to erosion than the associated Desert Flat (Shadscale) site.

-Community 1.1 Shadscale saltbush
+Community 1.1 Shadscale Saltbush